Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 4. The module owner leaves the following comment as it is on the module proposal in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project by searching for their module proposal by name there.

 {{< expand "➕ AVM Terraform Module Review Request" "expand/collapse" >}}
-I have completed my initial development of the module and I would like to request a review of my module before publishing it to the terraform registry.
+I have completed my initial development of the module and I would like to request a review of my module before publishing it to the Terraform Registry.
 The latest code is in a PR titled [AVM-Review-PR](REPLACE WITH URL TO YOUR PR) on the module repo and all checks on that PR are passing.
 {{< /expand >}}

 5. The AVM team moves the module proposal from "In Development" to "In Review" in the [AVM - Module Triage](https://github.com/orgs/Azure/projects/529) project.